The Heart of Tantra

-This eternal union of Shiva and Shakti provides a model for Tantric practitioners.
-And — to greatly oversimplify — there are basically two sects of Indian Tantra, which I will dub the Innies (concerned more with consciousness and phonemes) and the Outies (concerned more with ceremonies and flesh).
+This eternal union of Shiva and Shakti provides a model for tantric practitioners.
+And—to greatly oversimplify—there are basically two sects of Indian tantra, which I will dub the Innies (concerned more with consciousness) and the Outies (concerned more with ceremonies and flesh).

 The Innies developed chaste methods of realizing the union of Shiva and Shakti within.
 Their goal is to unfold the infinite, eternal bliss of pure awareness.
 Innies meditate using mystical sounds (mantras) and visualizing mystical diagrams (yantras) that form the very body of the goddess, in order to realize transcendence.
 So fulfilling is their inner union of Shiva and Shakti that these adepts often disdain overt sex.

-The Outies, also pursuing pure consciousness, can be found engaged in various rituals, such as making offerings to statues of the conjoined Shiva linga (phallus) and yoni (vagina).
-Some worship lingas of sand on the seashore, fashioned the way a child might construct a sand castle.
+The Outies, also pursuing pure consciousness, can be found engaged in various rituals, such as making offerings to statues of the conjoined lingam (phallus) and yoni (vagina).
+Some worship lingams of sand on the seashore, fashioned the way a child might construct a sand castle.
 A dead tree stump; the base of an old, broken pillar; or a pillar of ice may equally serve as an object of worship, lavished with offerings of incense, flowers, rice, light, butter, and milk.